HactarCE/Hyperspeedcube/README.md

 See [`crates/README.md`](crates/README.md).

+## LLM policy

+Hyperspeedcube is the pet project of me, Andrew Farkas.
+My views on LLMs are evolving, and are currently best captured by sixfold's ["There is a Wave on the Horizon"](https://sixfold-origami.com/articles/a-wave-on-the-horizon).
+Please read that before you judge.
+I am using Hyperspeedcube to learn how to swim.

+That being said, the individual lines of code of Hyperspeedcube are currently and will continue to be almost entirely human-written.
+My use of LLMs on Hyperspeedcube is likely to be limited to refactoring, debugging, and brainstorming.
+Documentation will always use my own words; users will never need to read LLM output.

+There is an abundance of low-quality vibe-coded puzzle simulators, and Hyperspeedcube will not be one of those.

 ## License & contributing

 This project is licensed under [MIT](https://opensource.org/license/mit) OR [Apache v2.0](https://apache.org/licenses/LICENSE-2.0).
 If you create a derivative work that uses the Hyperspeedcube puzzle simulator as a major component, please prominently credit HactarCE / Andrew J. Farkas.